AdaCore/embedded-runtimes/README.md

 To use such runtimes, in your project file, you have two options: via an absolute path or by installing the runtimes.

-To reverence them directly using their absolute path, you need to specify in your project file the runtime like below:
+To reference them directly using their absolute path, you need to specify in your project file the runtime like below:

     for Runtime("Ada") use Project'Project_Dir &